Sasanian architecture: Palaces

 The splendour in which the Sasanian monarchs lived is well illustrated by their surviving palaces, such as those at Firouzabad and Bishapur in Fars, and the capital city of Ctesiphon in modern Iraq.
 In addition to local traditions, Parthian dynastic architecture must have been responsible for a great many of the Sasanian architectural characteristics.
-All are characterised by the barrel-vaulted iwans introduced in the Parthian period, but now they reached massive proportions, particularly at Ctesiphon.
-The arch of the great vaulted hall at Ctesiphon, attributed to the reign of Shapur I (241–272) has a span of more than 80 ft, and reaches a height of 118 ft. from the ground.
+All are characterised by the barrel-vaulted iwans introduced in the Parthian era, but now they reached massive proportions, particularly at Ctesiphon.
+The arch of the great vaulted hall at Ctesiphon, attributed to the reign of Shapur I has a span of more than 80 ft, and reaches a height of 118 ft. from the ground.
 This magnificent structure fascinated architects in the centuries that followed and has always been considered one of the most important pieces of Persian architecture.

 Many of the palaces contain an inner audience hall which consists, as at Firuzabad, of a chamber surmounted by a dome.
 The Persians solved the problem of constructing a circular dome on a square building with the squinch.
 This is an arch built across each corner of the square, thereby converting it into an octagon on which it is simple to place the dome.
 The dome chamber in the palace of Firouzabad is the earliest surviving example of the use of the squinch, and so there is good reason for regarding Persia as its place of invention.

-The Palace of Ardashir, constructed in AD 224 during the Sassanid Dynasty.
-The building has three large domes, among the oldest examples of such large-scale domes in the World.
+The Palace of Ardashir, constructed in AD 224 during the Sasanian era.
+The building has three large domes, among the oldest examples of such large-scale domes in the world.

-The early palaces of the Sassanids have ceased to exist.
+The early palaces of the Sasanians have ceased to exist.
 Ardashir I and Shapur I, and their immediate successors, undoubtedly erected residences for themselves exceeding in size and richness the buildings which had contented the Parthians, as well as those in which their ancestors, the tributary kings of Persia under Parthia, had passed their lives.
 But these residences have almost wholly disappeared.